Chapter 16:

 CRASH!

-Nadia used the wind to redirect the flag and fly both of them through the smashed window that Nadia created.
-They were both inside the round observatory tower.
+Nadia used the wind to redirect the flag through the smashed window.
+They were both flew in and slammed against the floor.
+The flag fluttered down on top of them.
+They were finally inside the observatory tower.

 “MMF…”

-Kitezh was on the ground.
-There was blood seeping out of her invisible body.
+Kitezh had blood seeping out of her invisible body.
 They were from the glass shards upon entry.

-Nadia looked at herself and saw similar wounds.
+Nadia looked at her own body and saw similar wounds.
 She grabbed Kitezh and pulled out her wand.

 “It’s going to be alright!”
 Nadia consoled Kitezh.